pdjr-signalk-plugins/sunphases/README.md

 | notifications | []                       | Array of notification rules (see below). |
 | metadata      | See below.               | Array of meta-data properties for sunphase keys. |

-The *root* property value determines both the root under which sunphase keys will be stored and also the root under which any generated notifications will be placed (this will always be 'notifications.*root*').
+The *root* property value specifies the root under which sunphase keys will be stored and also the root under which generated notifications will be placed (i.e. 'notifications.*root*').

 The *heartbeat* property defines how frequently the plugin should refresh its data.